Lumbar Spine (LS) Surgeries

 Nucleoplasty is an endoscopic procedure used to treat a not fully herniated disc.
 If the fibrous ring around the nucleus is bulging outwards and compresses the spinal cord nerves, nucleoplasty can treat this disc protrusion without open surgery.
 With this procedure, a high-frequency probe is inserted into the affected disc.
 Using an electric probe inserted under constant x-ray monitoring, the surgeon shrinks the nucleus to such an extent that it no longer presses against the spinal cord nerve.
 With over 80 % satisfied and pain-free patients, this procedure has an excellent success rate.

 Progressive wear of the spine often reduces the space between vertebrae.
 The space between the vertebrae narrows.
-The spine becomes unstable and the vertebrae shift forward, backwards, or to the side.
-If all conservative treatment options have been exhausted and even minimally-invasive procedures are no longer promising, fusing the painful area of the spine is a last resort.
-A combination of screws and small connecting rods immobilise the affected area of the spine.
-With today’s techniques this can typically be done as a minimally-invasive procedure through small skin incisions.
+The spine becomes unstable and the vertebrae shift forward, backward, or to the side.
+If all conservative treatment options have been exhausted and even minimally-invasive procedures are no longer promising, fusing the painful area of the spine is the last resort.
+A combination of screws and small connecting rods immobilises the affected area of the spine.
+With today’s techniques, this can typically be done as a minimally-invasive procedure through small skin incisions.
 However, this spondylodesis typically does not completely eliminate symptoms, but rather improves pain in the lumbar spine.

 Which type of physician performs lumbar spine surgery?

 Here at Gelenk-Klinik we believe a close relationship between the physician and their patient is important.
 Meaning, you will be in the care of your treating physician from the initial appointment until after the spine surgery.
 This physician is also responsible for your after-care.
 So, you will have one contact person who will be assigned to you throughout your stay at Gelenk-Klinik.
 Our specialist for back pain and spine surgery is the experienced neurosurgeon Dr David-Christopher Kubosch.